Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 Up to now we discussed in parallel questions for polyhedral and for smooth boundaries.
 It is very natural to ask if there is a common generalization unifying these two settings.
 This was famously initiated by Alexandrov in his work on general metrics on surfaces with curvature bounded from below~\cite{Ale}.
 He particularly proved a realization theorem, obtaining a complete intrinsic classification of the induced path metrics on the boundaries of convex bodies in $\E^3$, $\H^3$ or $\S^3$.
 The rigidity question for general convex bodies was settled by Pogorelov~\cite{Pog} and is known as notoriously difficult.
 In recent years there was a stream of work showing general realization results on hyperbolic 3-manifolds, e.g.,~\cite{Slu, FIV}.
 The only known general rigidity result for manifolds topologically more complicated than the 3-ball (for Fuchsian manifolds of the first kind) was done by the author in~\cite{Pro2}.
 The corresponding results for the dual metrics are still not known.
 An important particular case, again, is given by the convex cores of convex cocompact hyperbolic 3-manifolds.
 Their dual metric is somewhat degenerate, but can be replaced with another object called \emph{the pleating lamination} measuring how their boundary is bent.
 Thurston conjectured that convex cores are uniquely determined by their pleating lamination as well as by the induced boundary metric.
 The realization part of the former question was shown in~\cite{BO} and~\cite{Lec} by Bonahon--Otal and Lecuire, while for the latter it is, e.g., a particular corollary of the work~\cite{Lab} by Labourie, where another proof of the realization part of Theorem~\ref{sch1} was given.
-The rigidity part remains to be an open problem.
-This is reminiscent to the famous Ahlfors--Bers theorem (see Theorem~\ref{ab}), which could be stated as that convex cocompact hyperbolic metrics on 3-manifolds are determined up to isotopy by the conformal structure at infinity.
+The rigidity part for pleating laminations was recently resolved by Dular--Schlenker in~\cite{DS}, while for the induced metric it remains an open problem, with some progress obtained in~\cite{Pro3}.
+This is reminiscent to the famous Ahlfors--Bers Theorem (see Theorem~\ref{ab}), which could be stated as that convex cocompact hyperbolic metrics on 3-manifolds are determined up to isotopy by the conformal structure at infinity.

 +0.2cm